-- Don’t try to roll it up in a joint or blunt.
+- Don’t try to roll it up into a moon rock joint or a moon rock blunt.
 Moon rocks are simply too sticky to be rollable.

 - Don’t throw moon rocks in your grinder.
 It will completely gunk up your grinder and likely remove most of the moon rock’s kief coating.

-- Don’t pack a bowl of moon rocks too tightly.
+- Don’t pack a bowl of moon rock weed too tightly.
 You’ll waste more kief and the bowl will be very difficult to light.